 Paul served as a Green Party TD for Dublin Mid West from 2002-2011 and was Chair of the Joint Oireachtas Committee on Education.
 He has been a Councillor from 1999-2002 and again since 2014, including a term as Mayor of South Dublin.

 He is currently an Independent public representative but retains a strong interest in Green issues along with his day to day Council work.

-Paul is a graduate of the School of Journalism at the College of Commerce, Rathmines (now DIT Aungier Street).
+Paul is also a graduate of the School of Journalism at the College of Commerce, Rathmines (now DIT Aungier Street).
 He worked as a journalist and editor for many years before he became an elected representative.
-He has been published in the Sunday Times, the Irish Times, the Financial Times’ Think Ireland Inc supplement, but has mainly worked in business publications in areas related to manufacturing, technology and food.
+He has been published in the Sunday Times, the Irish Times, the Financial Times’ Think Ireland Inc supplement etc, as well as appearing on broadcast media, but has mainly worked in business publications in areas related to manufacturing, technology and food.

 Paul is a great lover of music, an occasional writer of poetry and loves to play football when he can.
 He is a former GAA player and avid Dubs supporter.
 He once played in Old Trafford against the UK parliament.
 He has a keen interest in all sports and cycles regularly.